janakmshah/JSSquircle/README.md

 ### Storyboard

-Add a UIView to your Storyboard as normal, then change the `Class` under `Identity inspector` from `UIView` to `Squircle`.
+Add a UIView to your Storyboard as normal, then change the `Class` under `Identity inspector` from `UIView` to`Squircle`.

 ![IdentityInspector](../master/assets/IdentityInspector.png?raw=true)

-Then set the `cornerRadius` to whatever you want in the `Attributes inspector`.
+Then set the `cornerRadius` to whatever you'd like in the `Attributes inspector`.

 ![AttributesInspector](../master/assets/AttributesInspector.png?raw=true)

 That's it!